jimnarey/rpi-gentoo/README.md

 - There isn't an option to specify additional config options when the kernel is compiled, or re-compile if options are changed without starting from scratch.
 - The kernel and RT patch versions are hardcoded.
 - Add better usage output to both scripts.
+- Enable control of whether ssh keys are copied over/re-generated
 - Some more trivial things included in comments at the top of `build-image.sh`.